 An ooey-gooey, ready-in-minutes, adult-approved grilled cheese sandwich designed to satisfy all the world’s cheesiest cravings.
 This Raclette Grilled Cheese is all about everybody’s favorite fondue cheese paired with mushrooms, thyme, garlic and grain mustard sandwiched between butter-slathered bread and grilled to golden brown, melty perfection.
-A childhood favorite, all-grown-up and dressed to the nines with nowhere to go but your belly.
+A childhood favorite, all-grown-up with nowhere to go but your belly.

 So, What is Raclette?